kubernetes/community/contributors/design-proposals/job.md

     Completions *int

     // Optional duration in seconds relative to the startTime that the job may be active
-    // before the system tries to terminate it; value must be positive integer ActiveDeadlineSeconds *int
+    // before the system tries to terminate it; value must be a positive integer.
+    ActiveDeadlineSeconds *int

-    // Optional number of retries, before marking this job failed.
+    // Optional number of retries before marking this job failed.
     BackoffLimit *int

-    // Optional time (in seconds), how log a job should be retried before marking it failed.
+    // Optional time (in seconds) specifying how long a job should be retried before marking it failed.
     BackoffDeadlineSeconds *int

     // Optional number of failed pods to retain.